Church of the East: Parthian and Sasanian periods

 Saint Mary Church: an ancient Assyrian church located in the city of Urmia, West Azerbaijan province, Iran.

 Christians were already forming communities in Mesopotamia as early as the 1st century under the Parthian Empire.
 In 266, the area was annexed by the Sasanian Empire (becoming the province of Asōristān), and there were significant Christian communities in Upper Mesopotamia, Elam, and Fars.
 The Church of the East traced its origins ultimately to the evangelical activity of Thaddeus of Edessa, Mari and Thomas the Apostle.
 Leadership and structure remained disorganised until 315 when Papa bar Aggai (310–329), bishop of Seleucia-Ctesiphon, imposed the primacy of his see over the other Mesopotamian and Persian bishoprics which were grouped together under the Catholicate of Seleucia-Ctesiphon; Papa took the title of Catholicos, or universal leader.
 This position received an additional title in 410, becoming Catholicos and Patriarch of the East.

 These early Christian communities in Mesopotamia, Elam, and Fars were reinforced in the 4th and 5th centuries by large-scale deportations of Christians from the eastern Roman Empire.
 However, the Persian Church faced several severe persecutions, notably during the reign of Shapur II (339–379), from the Zoroastrian majority who accused it of Roman leanings.
 Shapur II attempted to dismantle the catholicate's structure and put to death some of the clergy including the catholicoi Simeon bar Sabba'e (341), Shahdost (342), and Barba'shmin (346).
 Afterward, the office of Catholicos lay vacant nearly 20 years (346–363).
 In 363, under the terms of a peace treaty, Nisibis was ceded to the Persians, causing Ephrem the Syrian, accompanied by a number of teachers, to leave the School of Nisibis for Edessa still in Roman territory.
 The church grew considerably during the Sasanian period, but the pressure of persecution led the Catholicos, Dadisho I, in 424 to convene the Council of Markabta of the Arabs and declare the Catholicate independent from "the western Fathers".
+Many persecutions took place over the centuries, and the martyrs of these persecutions were commemorated in a collection of texts called the Persian martyr acts.

 Assyrian Mar Toma church near Urmia, Iran.